 I was living in Catford, in South London and working in the back room of the house.
 I had made a workbench from wood salvaged from the Thames near the Millenium Dome (See Studio Shots) and I had bought a set of gouges from a shop in New York called the Compleat Sculptor.
 I then got some wood and got going.

 I know, from going to Art School (as a mature student) that this is not the prescribed way of doing things.
 But I just needed to make a start.
 So these pieces were early experiments in wood.
 It seemed to be about establishing a dialogue a particular piece of wood - its shape, weight, smell, colour, grain, texture, condition and structure; the thoughts and references and emotions and ideas in my head and the tools, techniques, training, technical assistance and workspace at their disposal.

 David Easterly, who is a carver, says in Grinling Gibbons and the Art of Carving (V&A, 1998):

 A carver begins as a god and ends as a slave.
 With vicious tools he starts by imposing his will on a passive and undefiled board.
 As the carving progresses, however, the balance of power shifts.
 Forms emerge and gather their own potency.
 Soon the carving begins to make suggestions to the carver; then it makes demands; finally it becomes a pitiless taskmaster, commanding now this, now that detail.
 The carving is finished when the carver finally loses patience with such thraldom, and removes the carving from the workbench.’
 (204)

-Much of my early work seemed to be about limitations - of my skill, tools, the space I was working in, my neighbour's amazing tolerance and my stuttering sense of confidence and engagement.
+Much of my early work seemed to be about limitations - of my skill, tools, space, patience, endurance.
 It's not like the pieces didn't have ideas behind them but rather that the ideas, such as they were, emerged out of the process of making the piece.